Tax Terms Word Search

 DEDUCTION

-A tax deduction reduces your taxable income — the amount on which you pay taxes.
-Common deductions include mortgage interest, charitable contributions, and business expenses.
-Deductions lower your tax bill by reducing taxable income rather than directly reducing taxes owed.
+A tax deduction reduces your taxable income — the amount of income on which you pay taxes.
+Common deductions include mortgage interest, state and local taxes (SALT), charitable contributions, and business expenses.
+Deductions lower your tax bill indirectly by reducing taxable income rather than directly reducing taxes owed.

-The standard deduction for 2024 is $14,600 for single filers and $29,200 for married couples.
-About 90% of Americans take the standard deduction rather than itemizing.
+Real example: The standard deduction for 2024 is $14,600 for single filers and $29,200 for married couples filing jointly.
+About 90% of Americans take the standard deduction rather than itemizing, a shift driven by the 2017 Tax Cuts and Jobs Act.

 WITHHOLDING

-Tax withholding is the amount your employer removes from your paycheck each pay period and sends to the IRS on your behalf.
+Tax withholding is the amount your employer removes from your paycheck each pay period and sends directly to the IRS on your behalf.
 It is an advance payment of your annual income tax liability.
+W-4 forms let you tell your employer how much to withhold based on your expected deductions and credits.

-A single person earning $60,000/year has approximately $8,000–$10,000 withheld in federal income taxes throughout the year.
+Real example: If you are single with no dependents earning $60,000/year, your employer will withhold approximately $8,000–$10,000 in federal income taxes throughout the year.
 At tax time, if too much was withheld, you get a refund.

 BRACKET

 Tax brackets divide taxable income into ranges, each taxed at a specific rate.
-The US uses a progressive system where only the income within each bracket is taxed at that rate — not all of your income.
+The US uses a progressive system where higher income is taxed at higher rates — but only the income within each bracket is taxed at that rate, not all of your income.
+This is a common misconception.

 REFUND

-A tax refund occurs when taxes you paid throughout the year exceed your actual tax liability.
+A tax refund occurs when the amount of taxes you paid throughout the year — through withholding or estimated payments — exceeds your actual tax liability.
 The IRS returns the overpayment.
 While refunds feel like free money, they are actually interest-free loans you gave the government.

 LIABILITY

-Tax liability is the total amount of taxes owed to the IRS after applying all deductions, credits, and exemptions.
-It is distinct from taxes withheld — you may owe more or receive a refund depending on withholding.
+Tax liability is the total amount of taxes owed to the IRS for the year after applying all deductions, credits, and exemptions to your gross income.
+It is distinct from taxes withheld — you may owe more (and owe a payment) or less (and receive a refund) depending on your withholding throughout the year.

 CAPITAL

-Capital gains taxes apply to profits from selling assets like stocks or real estate.
-Long-term capital gains (assets held over one year) are taxed at preferential rates of 0%, 15%, or 20%.
+Capital gains taxes apply to profits from selling assets like stocks, real estate, or businesses.
+Short-term capital gains (assets held under one year) are taxed at ordinary income rates.
+Long-term capital gains (held over one year) are taxed at preferential rates of 0%, 15%, or 20% depending on income.

 EXEMPTION

 A tax exemption reduces the amount of income subject to taxation.
-Key exemptions include municipal bond interest (federally exempt) and certain retirement account distributions.
+Personal exemptions were eliminated by the 2017 Tax Cuts and Jobs Act, but exemptions still apply in areas like Social Security income (partially exempt), municipal bond interest, and certain retirement account distributions.

-Municipal bond interest is federally tax-exempt, making munis especially attractive to high-income investors.
+Real example: Municipal bond interest is federally tax-exempt, making munis especially attractive to high-income investors in the 32–37% tax brackets.
 A 4% muni yield equals a 5.9% taxable yield for someone in the 32% bracket.

 FILING